asjadnaqvi/DiD/docs/theory and code/06_twfe.md

 mathjax: true
 ---

-# The classic 2x2 Difference-in-Difference or the The Twoway Fixed Effects Model (TWFE)
+# The classic 2x2 DiD or the Twoway Fixed Effects Model (TWFE)

 Let us start with the classic Twoway Fixed Effects (TWFE) model: